-The "Emulation Memory Use Target DTACK" option is not selected by default and can most often be left that way.
-When do you need to answer yes?
+The "Target DTACK always" option in the DTACK Control box of the Hardware Config dialog box is not selected by default and can most often be left that way.
+When do you need to select it?
 If ALL of the following are true:

-- 1 Your target system asserts DTACK for some area of memory. - 2 AND - 3 Your target system inserts at least one wait state for that area. - 4 AND - 5 You are going to map that area as emulation RAM or emulation ROM.
+- Your target system asserts DTACK for all areas of memory you will use.
+AND - Your target system inserts at least one wait state for each area.
+AND - You are going to map all areas as emulation RAM or emulation ROM.

 What does this do?
-Interlocking DTACKs simply will ensure that the emulation memory accesses to this area will have the same number of wait states as your final target does.
+Using target system DTACKs simply ensures that the emulation memory accesses will have the same number of wait states as your final target system has.

-What will happen if ALL of the above are true and you do not interlock DTACKs?
-In the best case scenario, your code will run faster in the emulator than it will in your actual target.
-This is because an area mapped as emulation memory will always terminate with 0 wait states, even if it overlays an address where your target system inserts wait states.
-Interlocking DTACKs will ensure that the emulation memory accesses have the same number of wait states as your target memory.
+What will happen if ALL of the above are true and you choose to use emulator-generated DTACKs instead of target system DTACKs?
+In the best case scenario, your code will run faster in the emulator than it will in your target system.
+This is because an area mapped as emulation memory will always terminate with the number of wait states selected for the emulator, even if it overlays an address where your target system inserts wait states.